MattWilliamsDev/resume/README.md

 ### DeveloperTown
 #### Indianapolis, IN, April 2019 - Feb 2021
 * Custom applications development using React (with Redux, Typescript, Material UI)
-* Approximately 3-months spent on project with Cummins, Inc.
+* Approximately 3-months spent on an enterprise-level project with Cummins, Inc. building the web application for their “smart”/“connected” products
-* Remainder of time has been spent in a staff augmentation role at Samaritan Ministries via 8th Light
+* Remainder of time was spent in a staff augmentation role at Samaritan Ministries via 8th Light building what I can best describe as a “peer-to-peer insurance application”
-* Teaching and developing new front-end talent has been a large part of my role with Samaritan
+* Teaching and developing new front-end talent was a large part of my role with Samaritan

 ### Consultant
 ### Centric Consulting